 Emily specializes in translating medical texts from Castilian Spanish, with a focus on the pharmaceutical sector, and is also a certified Spanish-English health-care interpreter (CCHI, Oregon State).
-She served as the lead translator-interpreter for the Northwest US’s largest reproductive health-care provider from 2016–2017 and as a clinic assistant at the same organization from 2015–2016.
+She served as the lead translator-interpreter for the Northwest US’s largest reproductive health-care provider from 2016 to 2017 and as a clinic assistant, phlebotomist and lab technician for the same organization from 2015 to 2016.

-Emily has a personal passion for food and cooking and is currently exploring the world of culinary translation through study, collaboration, and of course, taste testing.
+Emily has recently begun putting her passion for food and cooking to work by delving into culinary translation.
+She also works regularly as an editor and recently edited the English translation of an educational manual on the Yucatan Mayan language, originally published in Spanish and Mayan.
 Follow her musings on translation, medicine, Spain, and food (sometimes all four at once) on Twitter at @saffrontrans.

 Flávia Lima is a freelance Portuguese interpreter and translator with experience in numerous fields and settings including immigration, medical, legal, and conference.
 Originally from Rio de Janeiro, Brazil, she holds a Licentiate degree in Linguistics from Centro Universitário de Barra Mansa, a graduate certificate in Translation from Universidade Estácio de Sá and is attending the Glendon Master of Conference Interpreting program at York University.
 Flávia also holds a Core CHI credential with the Certification Commission for Healthcare Interpreters.